shreyan55/squid-game/Round 2/task2.md

 ## Time Limit :-40 minutes
 ## Comment out your answer under the issues section in this repository in the format :-
 ## ans1-ans2-ans3-ans4
+## Do not give any extra spaces in the answer comment.